-Real estate investments are a fantastic way to make money, both in passive income as you rent out the property and when you sell the property after it appreciates over time.
-There are a few tricks to minimizing your risk, however.
+Turnkey real estate investments are a fantastic way to make passive income.
+One, by collecting rental payments each month after the property is leased and two, when you sell the property after it appreciates over time.
+However, there are a few tricks to minimizing your risk.

 Here are five things to know when investing in turnkey real estate.